 The first time I fished the LK6102S-MLT I was fishing 2 lb test nylon line, which is known more for its stretch than its sensitivity.
 I was quite surprised by what I could feel through the rod.

 Randy G has also said "Mebaru rods are excellent for crappie and gills.
 Ajing rods are great for gills but prabably really too fast for crappie."
-Although the solid-tipped Tenryu Lunakia LK632-LMLS has the extremely fast action of an ajing rod, I don't think the midsection it too stiff for crappies.
+Although the solid-tipped Tenryu Lunakia LK632-LMLS has the extremely fast action of an ajing rod, I don't think it is too stiff for crappies.
 I think the rod is fast because the tip is so soft.
 Randy has caught thousands more crappies than I have, but I would have no fear using the LK632-LMLS for crappies.

 And if you happen to hook a modest bass while fishing for bluegills or crappies, the rods can handle it.
 What they can't handle is lifting a bass like the one shown above, either into a boat or up onto a raised shoreline.
 The Tenryu Lunakia rods are very light, relatively stiff and very sensitive, which means they are not designed for lifting.
 Also, the Tenryu website warns against "too upright position of rod" probably what we would call high sticking here in the US.
 The rods are designed for a gradual bend, not an extreme one.